Dad holding daughter while a Canon camera photographs them | Best cameras for family photographers

 30.3 Megapixels

 Disadvantages: the R doesn’t have the updated focus system like the other mirrorless cameras above do, so it misses focus more often when using the autofocus feature.
 It also only has one memory card slot (SD), so if a card fails on you, you’re out of luck.
-I don’t photograph events so I decided to take the chance.
-It also doesn’t have as high of a dynamic range as the cameras above have but I have still found it to be great, and much better than any Canon DSLR I’ve ever owned (and a big upgrade from the 6DM2 that I was using before I got this camera).
+I don’t photograph events so I decided to take the chance back when I used this camera.
+It also doesn’t have as high of a dynamic range as the cameras above have but I have still found it to be great, and much better than any Canon DSLR I’ve ever owned before this one (and a big upgrade from the 6DM2 that I was using before I got this camera).

 Canon 6D Mark II DSLR Camera (6DM2) – Smartest Choice for Beginner to Intermediate Family Photographers Not Ready For Mirrorless